Jkeel36/Sven/README.md

 else if (userMenuChoice.equals("3") || userMenuChoice.equals("E") || userMenuChoice.equals("e"))
 ```

 I also added the ability to play a hidden "Easter Egg" game when the right code word is typed in.
 The code that calls this method can be seen below.
-The actual class can be found in the Hangman.java file.
+The actual class can be found in the Hangman.java file here: https://github.com/Jkeel36/Sven/blob/master/Hangman.java

 ```else if (userMenuChoice.equals("minich") || userMenuChoice.equals("Minich") || userMenuChoice.equals("MINICH"))
     {